elenamarinaki/javascript---advanced_concepts/02-js_foundation.md

 - The garbage collection cannot work on a reserved variable.
 - _Why we try to avoid using a lot of global variables?_ 🌐
   - These memory slots are always occupied during the execution of the program and cannot be managed by the garbage collector.
+- _What about Event Listeners?_
+  - We never remove them after we use them!
+So they constantly keep a place in the memory.
+- `setInterval()`
+  - The objects inside are never to be picked by the garbage collector, unless we **clear the interval**!